lmcrean/research-enterprise-codebases/reports/london_market_report_2025_draft.md

 The London permanent job market continues to evolve rapidly, driven by technological transformation and shifting business priorities.
 This report analyzes market share trends across six key dimensions - technology roles, programming languages, cloud infrastructure, job titles, and industry sectors - providing data-driven insights from 2004 to 2025.
 The data reveals a clear narrative: artificial intelligence and cloud technologies are reshaping the employment landscape, while traditional roles adapt to meet modern demands.

+## Methodology

+This report is based on comprehensive data collected and analyzed from ITJobsWatch, the UK's leading source of IT job market analytics and trends.
+The data represents real-time analysis of permanent IT job advertisements in the London market, tracking the frequency and prevalence of specific skills, technologies, and roles mentioned in job postings.

+**Data Collection Process:**
+- **Source**: ITJobsWatch (www.itjobswatch.co.uk) - London permanent jobs market data
+- **Time Period**: Historical trends from 2004 to 2025, capturing over two decades of market evolution
+- **Geographic Focus**: London metropolitan area, representing the UK's largest technology employment hub
+- **Data Points**: Market share percentages calculated from the relative frequency of terms appearing in permanent job advertisements
+- **Update Frequency**: Data reflects the most recent market conditions as of January 2025

+**Analysis Approach:**
+The market share percentages shown represent the proportion of permanent IT job advertisements in London that mention each specific technology, language, platform, or role.
+These percentages are calculated by ITJobsWatch through systematic analysis of job posting content, providing an objective measure of employer demand and market priorities.
+The trend lines visualize how these market shares have evolved over time, revealing both emerging technologies and declining legacy systems.

 ## Report 1: Technology Market Trends

 ![Technology Market Trends](technology_market_trends.png)